curl/everything-curl/http/response.md

 started to send it.
 This is usually the case when the response is dynamic and generated at the point when the request comes.

-Clients like curl will, of course, decode the chunks and not show the chunk sizes to users.
+Clients like curl decode the chunks and do not show the chunk sizes to users.

 ## Gzipped transfers